alokkumarr/my-big-project-/doc/development.md

         $ cd saw
         $ mvn -pl saw-dist docker:stop

+# Editing datasets in local SAW deployment

+When deploying SAW locally, it is possible to edit datasets and have changes immediately reflected in analysis executions.
+This can be useful for exploring how different SAW features behave with varying data.
+For example, to edit the sample report, execute the following
+commands:

+        $ docker exec -it saw bash
+        $ vi /root/saw-metric/test.json
+        $ hadoop fs put -f /root/saw-metric/test.json /

+The first step opens a shell inside the SAW container, the second step edits the data JSON file and the third and last step copies the data file into the data lake.

 # Continuous integration

 After a pull request has been merged, the changes will be picked up